-‘Entertainment & Culture’ in Ealing has obviously changed way beyond recognition in the last 100 years and it will change again.
+‘Entertainment & Culture’ in Ealing has changed way beyond recognition in the last 100 years and it will change again.

 In the Victorian era one of Ealing’s primary leisure venues would have been the Lyric Theatre that later became known as the ‘Hippodrome’ theatre.
 No doubt the design of this building had fallen out of favour by 1958 when it was finally demolished.
-By the 1950’s it was probably a ‘fleapit’ of a place, hardly fit for purpose whose facade was converted into the present day frontage of WH Smiths.
-No doubt some well worn classic interiors would have been removed in the process to make way for the shop premises of today.
+By 1950’s many similar venues were considered as ‘fleapits’ and hardly fit for for purpose.
+The old ‘Lyric Theatre’ facade was converted into the present day frontage of WHSmiths.

 Pictures courtesy Theatres Trust